Do You Automatically Get Medicare with Social Security?

 • You have been on Social Security disability insurance for 24 months and have a qualifying condition.
 These include heart and lung issues, neurological disorders, cancer, kidney dysfunction and other severe health problems.

-Once you’re registered, you’ll receive an enrollment notice and your Medicare card.
-Most people don’t pay premiums for Medicare Part A. If you’re automatically enrolled in Medicare Part B, you’ll be required to pay a monthly Part B premium.
-The standard Part B premium in 2023 is $164.90 per month.
+Most people don’t pay premiums for Medicare Part A, but beneficiaries are required to pay a monthly Part B premium.
+The standard Part B premium in 2024 is $174.70 per month.

-Your Part B premiums can be deducted out of your Social Security check, but there are other ways to pay.
 You can opt to cancel Part B through the Centers for Medicare & Medicaid Services (CMS), though it’s not advised unless you have qualified health insurance through another provider, such as through an employer or union.

 Can You Get Social Security and Not Sign Up for Medicare?